Comparative price levels for food, beverages and tobacco

 Price levels for oils and fats, fruits, vegetables, potatoes and other food products

 Among all 38 countries the lowest prices for oils, fats, fruits, vegetables and potatoes are observed in the former Yugoslav Republic of Macedonia and for other food products in Poland.
 The highest prices for almost all categories can again be observed in Switzerland, except for other food products which are the most expensive in Norway.
 Among the EU Member States, Poland is the most inexpensive country for oils, fats and other food products and Romania for fruits, vegetables and potatoes.
-Denmark is the most expensive country for oils and fats and other food while Sweden is for fruits, vegetables and potatoes.
+Denmark is the most expensive country for oils and fats, other food and fruits, vegetables and potatoes.